 Section 2.
 The appropriation to the Manassas City Public Schools shall be legally controlled at the total appropriation level.
-Appropriations to all other funds shall be legally controlled at the fund level.
-Amendments to the budget and appropriations may be made in accordance with the City's Financial Policies (#P-2016-01) and in accordance with this Resolution (#R-2022-43).
+Appropriations to all other operating funds shall be legally controlled at the fund level.
+Amendments to the budget and appropriations may be made in accordance with the City's Financial Policies (#P-2016-01) and in accordance with this Resolution (#R-2023-57).

 Section 3.
-The budget for the first year (FY 2023) of the Five-Year Capital Improvement Program is hereby adopted and appropriated in the amount of \$73,845,000 for capital projects and \$6,285,000 in maintenance capital projects and will remain in effect until completion of the projects.
+The attached budget for the first year (FY 2024) of the Five-Year Capital Improvement Program is hereby adopted and appropriated in the amount of \$29,499,000 for capital projects and \$7,485,000 in maintenance capital projects and is legally controlled at the total appropriation level and will remain in effect until completion of the projects.
 The use of capital project fund balance is authorized to be used as the local contribution instead of transferring local funds from the respective operating fund, when available.
 The schools proffers are authorized to be appropriated and transferred to the schools, as applicable.
 To account for anticipated bond issues related to the Five-Year Capital Improvement Program, an amount of \$750,000 is authorized to be budgeted and appropriated for anticipated bond issuance costs, when needed.
 The appropriation of these funds is in addition to the appropriations listed on page 1 of this Resolution.